ObjFW/ObjFW/README-WINDOWS.md

   There is nothing wrong with installing them both, as MSYS2 has created two entries in your start menu: MinGW-w64 Win32 Shell and MinGW-w64 Win64 Shell.
   So if you want to build for 32 or 64 bit, you just start the correct shell.

+  Notice, though, that Clang is only installed for 32 bit binaries, as its SEH support is not sufficient for ObjFW yet.
+Therefore, if you follow these instructions, by default, 32 bit binaries will be built with Clang and 64 bit binaries with GCC.

   Finally, install a few more things needed to build ObjFW: